nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

   inflation.
 On Matrix's state nodes (typically 200-2000 bytes each), the compression ratio is poor anyway.

-- **Immutable once written**: a packfile is never modified after the header is written.
+- **Records are immutable once written**: the active packfile grows by appending complete frames; existing frames are never changed.
 Readers hold an `Arc<PackGeneration>` for the duration of a traversal.
-The repacker writes a new pack, fsyncs, renames atomically, then swaps the room's pointer via `ArcSwap`.
-The old pack is unlinked when the last reader releases its Arc.
+The repacker writes a new, complete pack, fsyncs it, renames it atomically, then swaps the room's pointer via `ArcSwap`.
+The old pack is unlinked when the last reader releases its `Arc`.

 The `Record` struct in Rust: